thegrunge36/adaptive-video-encoder-releases/README.md

 ## ❓ FAQ

 **What platforms are supported?**
 Windows 10/11 (x64), Linux (x64), and macOS Apple Silicon (M1/M2/M3).
-All required tools (`ffmpeg`, `ffprobe`, `dovi_tool`, `hdr10plus_tool`, `mkvmerge`) are bundled inside the binary — no external installation required.
+Most required tools (`ffmpeg`, `ffprobe`, `hdr10plus_tool`, `mkvmerge`) are bundled inside the binary. **Windows exception: `dovi_tool` must be installed separately on Windows for Dolby Vision to work.** Download it from [https://github.com/quietvoid/dovi_tool/releases](https://github.com/quietvoid/dovi_tool/releases).

 **Is this only for 4K?**
 No, the tool is excellent for 1080p too. x265 parameters (`ctu`, `qg-size`, preset) are automatically tuned to the effective resolution.

 **Do I need to install ffmpeg or any other tools separately?**
-No. `ffmpeg`, `ffprobe`, `dovi_tool`, `hdr10plus_tool` and `mkvmerge` are all bundled inside the binary on all three platforms.
-Download and run — that's it.
+On Linux and macOS: no, everything is bundled.
+On Windows: `ffmpeg`, `ffprobe`, `hdr10plus_tool` and `mkvmerge` are bundled, but **`dovi_tool` must be installed separately if you have Dolby Vision sources**.
+Without it, DV will not be processed correctly on Windows.

 **Do Dolby Vision and HDR10+ work automatically?**
-Yes.
+Yes, provided `dovi_tool` is available.
+On Linux and macOS, everything is bundled and works with no setup. **On Windows, `dovi_tool` must be installed separately** for Dolby Vision sources to be processed.
 The binary auto-detects Dolby Vision (Profile 5/7/8.x) and HDR10+ (SMPTE 2094-40) sources and preserves both metadata tracks with no configuration.
 If a source carries both, they coexist in the HEVC bitstream: Dolby Vision displays use the RPU, HDR10+-only displays (e.g. Samsung) use the SMPTE 2094-40 SEI.
 Selection happens on the player/display side based on what it supports.

 **Does Profile 7 → 8.1 conversion work?**
 Yes, it's the default.
 Profile 7 (FEL/MEL) is extracted and reinjected as 8.1, compatible with most modern Dolby Vision players.
 If you'd rather output HDR10 than accept the conversion, use `--preserve-dv-profile`.